The Grothendieck--Serre conjecture over valuation rings: Valuation rings and valued fields

 and in such case, the $a$-adic completion is equal to the $b$-adic completion; also, the Henselizations of pairs $(V,a)$ and $(V,b)$ coincide (\SP{0F0L}).
-Thirdly, to compare $a$-adic topologies and valuation topologies, by \cite{Hub96}*{I, Def.~1.1.4}, $V$ has a (unique) prime ideal of height one if and only if it is a Tate ring with its valuation topology.
-Since Tate rings are f-adic (that is, the topology is $I$-adic for a finitely generated ideal $I$) and every finitely generated ideal of a valuation ring is principal (\Cref{basic-one}\ref{normal-domain}), the valuation topology on such $V$ is equal to the $a$-adic topology for an $a\in \fm_V\backslash\{0\}$ of height one.
+Thirdly, to compare $a$-adic topologies and valuation topologies, by \Cref{val-top}, $V$ has a prime ideal of height one $\fp$ if and only if there is a topologically nilpotent $\varpi\in V\backslash \{0\}$ such that the valuation topology on $V$ is $\varpi$-adic and $\sqrt{(\varpi)}=\fp$.
 In conclusion,